Ernest Joseph Dennen: Professional life

 He worked as an assistant at St. Stephen's Episcopal church in Boston, St. John's Church in East Boston, and Trinity Church in Newport, Rhode Island until 1905.
 From 1905 to 1914, he served as rector of St. Stephen's Memorial Episcopal Church in Lynn, Massachusetts.
 In 1914, he became the archdeacon of Boston.
-From 1927 to 1929, he was rector of the Christ Church in the City of Boston (better known as the Old North Church).
+From 1927 to 1929, he was rector of Christ Church in the City of Boston (better known as the Old North Church).
 From 1929 until the end of his life, he served on staff at Boston's Cathedral Church of St. Paul.
 He suffered a heart attack in September 1936 and died suddenly the following January.
-More 1,500 people attended his funeral services at the Cathedral Church of St. Paul.
+More than 1,500 people attended his funeral services at the Cathedral Church of St. Paul.